Avro Lancaster: Second World War

 On the night of 30/31 May 1942, the Lancaster participated in Operation Millenium, the first 1,000 bomber raid against the German city of Cologne.
 By this point, the number of Lancasters in operational service had surpassed those of the preceding Manchester.
 On 12 June, the first use of the type by RAF Coastal Command, having loaned aircraft from RAF Bomber Command, commenced; it was used to conduct long range anti-U-boat operations, reportedly attacking two on 15 June.

 Additional large-scale raids were performed against Emden between 19 and 23 June, and against Bremen between 25 and 29 June, the latter reportedly dealing considerable damage to the Focke-Wulf aircraft works.
 40 Lancasters also flew an ineffective long-range raid upon Danzig, arriving after dusk and thus unable to effectively bomb its port to disrupt U-boat construction.
-On 31 July, 20% of Bomber Command's strength was directed against Dusseldorf, focused on Schiess A.G.'s machine tool manufacturing plant.
+On 31 July, 20% of Bomber Command's strength was directed against Düsseldorf, focused on Schiess A.G.'s machine tool manufacturing plant.
 The tempo of Lancaster operations rose to a new height in August 1942, major raids were flown against targets in the Ruhr, Duisburg, and in the Baltic Sea.
 An emphasis was placed upon aiding the Battle of the Atlantic by hindering the German Navy.
 Often, when the weather was deemed to be unsuitable for bombing missions, night-time mine-laying operations were flown instead.